 A crucial part of the service that this unit provides is in the drafting and vetting of contracts.
 This function is potentially fertile ground for legal challenges and consumes a lot of time and expertise to perform effectively.
 Contract management and administration in particular, and legal services in general cannot be done by the staff in the department.
 It is a support services department and its work feeds off the inputs and instructions provided by the rest of the organisation.
 The quarterly contract management meetings which is a dual function of Legal Services and Finance department is an example of the symbiotic relationship the department has with the other offices, and are aimed at improving the understanding of each functionary of what contract administration entails, the red flags that all should be on the look-out for.
 It is intended that information sessions that go beyond the administration and management of contracts be held going forward, in order to improve performance, efficiencies and cooperation among the internal stake-holders.
-The key objective for Legal Services is to provide legal services to the political and administrative arms and to ensure an enabling legal environment for Council to operate in.
+The key objective for Legal Services to the political and administrative arms and to ensure an enabling legal environment for Council to operate in.
 This can be achieved by ensuring that Legal Services performs its core functions accurately.
-The core functions of the directorate include, but are not limited to the following
+The

-Appual Report 2021 / 2022
+Annual Report 2021 / 2022